serlo-org/athene2-guide/get-started/03-notes.md

 ## Slow startup

-* After booting, the vm takes some time until all scripts are initialized.
+* After booting, the VM script initialization process takes too long.
-This may take up to 10 minutes - the env won't be working during this time.
+The initialization process may take up to 10 minutes during which time the environment will not be working. (needs some further explanation, why does it take ten minutes)

 ## Not vagrant-related

 #### Permissions

-Permissions with global access should **never** be assigned to lower level roles.
-Doing so implies severe security breaches regardless what the intent was.
-It also may break role assignment for non-sysadmins.
+Permissions with global access should ** never ** be assigned to lower level roles.
+Doing so would imply a severe security breach independent of any intended action.
+It also may violate the role assignment for non-sysadmins.

-Permissions with global access should **only** be provided to **sysadmin** or similar superusers.
+Permissions with global access should ** only ** be provided to **sysadmin** or similar superusers.